 - writing to Act for Peace, Locked Bag Q199, QUEEN VICTORIA BUILDING NSW 1230

-We need to collect certain information to meet expectations as a supporter; to process their donations, newsletter subscriptions, or change of details - and to tell them about our work.
-It is important that we tell people about how their support is making a difference to the communities we serve together.
-To help us communicate with them better we collect information about their history and engagement with Act for Peace, as well as details they may choose to provide about their values, interests and beliefs.
-We will use this information to encourage them to learn more about peace, justice and other issues they are passionate about and let them know about other opportunities to take action including through campaigns, appeals, events or volunteering.
-They can set their own preferences for how they will hear from us by contacting us using the contact details above.
+We need to collect certain information to meet your expectations as a supporter; to process your donations, newsletter subscriptions, or change of details - and to tell you about our work.
+It is important that we tell you about how your support is making a difference to the communities we serve together.
+To help us communicate with you better we collect information about your history and engagement with Act for Peace, as well as details you may choose to provide about your values, interests and beliefs.
+We will use this information to encourage you to learn more about peace, justice and other issues you are passionate about and let you know about other opportunities to take action including through campaigns, appeals, events or volunteering.
+You can set your own preferences for how you will hear from us by contacting us using the contact details above.

-Where we collect their personal information for a specific purpose not outlined above, we will provide them with a collection notice which explains the primary purpose and any related secondary purposes for which we are collecting their personal information.
+Where we collect your personal information for a specific purpose not outlined above, we will provide you with a collection notice which explains the primary purpose and any related secondary purposes for which we are collecting your personal information.

 What information do we collect?